 This year was going to be different, Viking River Cruises and my traveling friend Cacinda of Points and Travel invited me to cruise along the Rhine River to visit festive European cities and almost a dozen Christmas markets throughout Germany, France and the Netherlands.
 Plus, we'd have time to sneak one special market in before our embarkation in the town of Basel, Switzerland.

 Zurich, Switzerland is one of the cleanest cities I have ever been to, as well as one of the most expensive.
-So, on one hand it did not surprise me that you could [...]
+So, on one hand it did not surprise me that you [...]

 I'm going to be honest, the smell of fondue makes me nauseous.
 It has something to do with the pungent aroma of melted gruyere cheese.
-So, I passed by several fondue [...]
+So, I passed by several [...]

-I had just finished writting about my upcoming bucket list adventures to Spain, France and Galapagos when a couple more opportunities surprisingly came my way; Switzerland and the Tuscany region of [...]
+I had just finished writting about my upcoming bucket list adventures to Spain, France and Galapagos when a couple more opportunities surprisingly came my way; Switzerland and the Tuscany region [...]